Questions/Answers about Hello Dancer and What makes

 + No big recitals?
 Isn't this a big part of dance and being at a studio?

 As a former dance studio owner, lifelong dancer and professional choreographer, I’ve done all the hoorah of big recitals and competitions, and while those are great if that’s your thing, I knew I wanted Hello Dancer to be different.
 As a parent of an 9 and 10 year old, I know the struggles of trying to juggle every day tasks and adding in extracurricular activities, especially if they involve lots of extra fees with costume costs, recital space rentals, and more importantly the extra time commitment.
 It can make it difficult or sometimes not even doable for all families.
 I knew that there needed to be another option.
 Not to mention, the fact that part of your dance year is lost to learning a single routine for that recital as opposed to learning the proper techniques and fundamentals of dancing.
+For us it is all about teaching the magic and instilling the pure joy of dance through creative techniques, methods and innovations.

 + If there is no recital at the end of the year, how do we get to see our children's progress and what gives the children a sense of accomplishment for having taken dancing all year long?